bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current Gatsby fixes
+* If Carousel can be rendered above Main, then it can be the only thing that page renders.
+The rest is part of the wrapper of the root element!

 * Check that Overview, Carousel, and Lyric are good for all songs
 * Make efficient, such as removing extra classes, anchor extra text and underlines
 * Why does no songIndex page default to Grasshoppers as source HTML?!